joaogranado/react-updater/README.md

 ```

 #### `state`
-The main difference here is that you can pass any value to the initial state and it will be handled accordingly.
+You can pass any value to the initial state and it will be handled accordingly.
 If you pass an object as the initial state, the updater will handle it according to the default `setState()` behavior.
 If you pass a function to the initial state it will be provided with the owner props that can be used to define the initial state.

 **Arbitrary value**